 News and notes

-Here are a few notable items from around the solar industry.
+Here are a few more developments from the solar industry this week.

 10 stocks we like better than Wal-Mart